 Thus, bhikkhus, there are twenty factors on the side of the wholesome, and twenty factors on the side of the unwholesome.
 This Dhamma discourse on the Great Forty has been set rolling and cannot be stopped by any ascetic or brahmin or god or |Māra::the ruler of the sensual realm, often depicted as a tempter who tries to obstruct beings from the path to liberation [māra]| or |Brahmā::God, the first deity to be born at the beginning of a new cosmic cycle and whose lifespan lasts for the entire cycle [brahmā]| or anyone in the world.

 This Dhamma discourse on the Great Forty has been set rolling and cannot be stopped by any recluse or brahmin or god or Māra or Brahmā or anyone in the world.
-If any ascetic or brahmin, bhikkhus, were to think that this great exposition of the forty qualities ought to be criticized and rejected, then there are ten legitimate deductions from his assertions that would provide grounds for censuring him here and now.
+If any ascetic or brahmin, bhikkhus, were to think that this great exposition on the forty qualities ought to be criticized and rejected, then there are ten legitimate deductions from his assertions that would provide grounds for censuring him here and now.
 If that worthy one censures right view, then he would honour and praise those ascetics and brahmins who are of wrong view.
 If that worthy one censures right intention, then he would honour and praise those ascetics and brahmins who are of wrong intention.
 If that worthy one censures right speech ... if that worthy one censures right action ... if that worthy one censures right livelihood ... if that worthy one censures right effort ... if that worthy one censures right mindfulness ... if that worthy one censures right knowledge ... if that worthy one censures right liberation, then he would honour and praise those ascetics and brahmins who hold wrong liberation.
-Thus, bhikkhus, if any ascetic or brahmin were to think that this great exposition of the forty qualities ought to be criticized and rejected, then there are ten legitimate deductions from his assertions that would provide grounds for censuring him here and now.
+Thus, bhikkhus, if any ascetic or brahmin were to think that this great exposition on the forty qualities ought to be criticized and rejected, then there are ten legitimate deductions from his assertions that would provide grounds for censuring him here and now.

 Bhikkhus, even those teachers from Okkala, Vassa and Bhañña, who held the doctrine of non-causality, the doctrine of non-doing, and the doctrine of nihilism, would not think that this Dhamma discourse on the Great Forty should be criticized and rejected.
 Why is that?
 For fear of blame, censure, and reproach.

 The Blessed One said this.
-Those bhikkhus were satisfied and rejoiced in the Blessed One’s words.
+The bhikkhus were delighted and rejoiced in the Blessed One’s words.

-Last updated on May 2, 2025
+Last updated on October 9, 2025

 CC0 License Button